SKGHALE/My-MERN/README.md

-This is my learning series, If you guys want that you can take it no issue ,beacause here every content is from youtube.
+This is my learning series, If you guys want that you can take it ,beacause here every content is from youtube.
 I learning from various youtube channel like chai aur code @hitesh , CodeWithHarry, CodeHelp by babbar.
 So you guys take here or there also.
 Here some content is mine practices and my probleams.
 I push more git repo, upcoming my own projects. ..............................Stay Tuned.......